 Productivity measures the annual change in ratio of "unit of work" to FTE.
 Unit of work is defined by each department as the best proxy indicator of output for the workload of the group (e.g., # of research budgets, # of pieces of equipment tracked, # of transactions).
 FTE represents the people doing the work.
-FTE 2008-2010 data came from Planning & Budgeting database.
-FTE 2007 and prior, were based on historical records.
-This measure does not account for quality, value, complexity, backlog, customer satisfaction, and other factors.
+FTE data was derrived from FAS records.
+Please note this measure does not account for quality, value, complexity, backlog, customer satisfaction, and other factors.
 U.S. Department of Labor data represent outputs per employee work-hour across all non-farm and non-manufacturing sectors